-A student's notification of cancellation may be conveyed to the institution in any manner.
-A student has five (5) calendar days after signing an enrollment agreement or similar contractual document to cancel enrollment and receive a full refund of all monies paid to the institution.

-- 1. A student requesting cancellation more than five calendar days after signing an enrollment agreement, but prior to beginning a course or program, is entitled to a refund of all monies paid minus: - An application/transfer credit evaluation fee of up to \$75; - A one-time registration fee per program of no more than 20 percent of the tuition and not to exceed more than \$200; and - Library service fees, if provided by a third party service (e.g., LIRN, Westlaw, ProQuest, EBSCO). - 2.
-Upon cancellation, a student whose costs for education are paid in full, but not eligible for a refund, is entitled to receive all materials including kits and equipment.

-3. If promissory notes or enrollment agreements are sold to third parties, the institution ensures that it and any third parties comply with DEAC cancellation policies.
+- 2. A student has five (5) calendar days after signing an enrollment agreement or similar contractual document to cancel enrollment and receive a full refund of all monies paid to the institution. - 3.
+A student requesting cancellation more than five calendar days after signing an enrollment agreement, but prior to beginning a course or program, is entitled to a refund of all monies paid minus: - An application/transfer credit evaluation fee of up to \$75; - A one-time registration fee per program of no more than 20 percent of the tuition and not to exceed more than \$200; and - Library service fees, if provided by a third party service (e.g., LIRN, Westlaw, ProQuest, EBSCO). - 4.
+Upon cancellation, a student whose costs for education are paid in full, but not eligible for a refund, is entitled to receive all materials including kits and equipment. - 5.
+If promissory notes or enrollment agreements are sold to third parties, the institution ensures that it and any third parties comply with DEAC cancellation policies. - C. Refunds